$\mathcal{O}_{\alpha}$-transformation and its uncertainty principles: Operational properties of -transform

 By virtue of Lemma \eqref{tm}, the relation above turns out to be

-The proof is complete. \end{proof} In what follows, we will show the boundedness for operator \eqref{equation1.1} on the conjugate exponential spaces. \begin{property}[Hausdorff-Young type inequality for $\mathcal{O}_{\alpha}$-transform] Let $p\in[1,2]$ and $p_1$ denote the conjugate exponent of $p$.
+The proof is complete. \end{proof} In what follows, we will show the boundedness for the operator \eqref{equation1.1} on the dual space.
+The techniques used in the proof of our theorem come from \cite{Duoandikoetxea01,MinhTuan25}. \begin{property}[Hausdorff-Young type inequality for $\mathcal{O}_{\alpha}$-transform] Let $p\in[1,2]$ and $p_1$ denote the conjugate exponent of $p$.
 Then, we have the following estimation

-where $\alpha=\frac{2}{p}-1$. \end{property} \begin{proof} Since $f$ belongs to $L_p(\mathbb{R})$, it is straightforward to get $\hat{f}\in L_p(\mathbb{R})$, $p\in[1,2]$.
-Moreover, making use of Babenko–Beckner's inequality \cite{Beckner1975}, we obtain $F[\hat{ f}](s\csc\alpha) \in L_{p_1}(\mathbb{R})$ and $F[\hat{ f}](-s\csc\alpha) \in L_{p_1}(\mathbb{R}), $ where $\frac{1}{p}+\frac{1}{p_1}=1,$ with $p \in [1,2]$.
+where, $\zeta=\frac{2}{p}-1$. \end{property} \begin{proof} Since $f$ belongs to $L_p(\mathbb{R})$, it is straightforward to get $\widetilde{f}\in L_p(\mathbb{R})$, $p\in[1,2]$.
+Moreover, making use of Babenko–Beckner's inequality \cite{Beckner1975}, we obtain $F[\widetilde{ f}](s\csc\alpha) \in L_{p_1}(\mathbb{R})$ and $F[\widetilde{ f}](-s\csc\alpha) \in L_{p_1}(\mathbb{R}), $ where $\frac{1}{p}+\frac{1}{p_1}=1,$ with $p \in [1,2]$.
 It is easy to verify that $|e^{iat^{2}}| =1$.
 Now, owing to \eqref{YH1}, we derive $\mathcal{O}_{\alpha}[f]\in L_{p_1}(\mathbb{R}).$ On the other hand, Property \ref{tc1} gives us that the $\mathcal{O}_{\alpha}$-transform is a bounded linear operator from $L_1(\mathbb{R})\to L_\infty(\mathbb{R})$.
 Moreover, with the aid of \eqref{parseval2}, we deduce $\mathcal{O}_{\alpha}$ is a bounded from $L_2(\mathbb{R} )\to L_2(\mathbb{R})$.
-Applying the Riesz–Thorin interpolation theorem \cite{Duoandikoetxea01}, we obtain $\mathcal{O}_{\alpha}$ is a bounded linear operator from $L_p(\mathbb{R})\to L_{p_1}(\mathbb{R})$, where $p\in[1,2]$, $\frac{1}{p}+\frac{1}{p_1}=1$ and $\frac{1}{p}=\frac{\alpha}{1}+\frac{1-\alpha}{2}$ (and then $\alpha=\frac{2}{p}-1$).
+Applying the Riesz–Thorin interpolation theorem \cite{Duoandikoetxea01}, we obtain $\mathcal{O}_{\alpha}$ is a bounded linear operator from $L_p(\mathbb{R})\to L_{p_1}(\mathbb{R})$, where $p\in[1,2]$, $\frac{1}{p}+\frac{1}{p_1}=1$ and $\frac{1}{p}=\frac{\zeta}{1}+\frac{1-\zeta}{2}$ (and then $\zeta=\frac{2}{p}-1$).
 Therefore, the desired estimation can be achieved as follows

 This indicates that \eqref{eq2.6} is proved. \end{proof}